‘Young And The Restless’ Spoilers: Eric Braeden Blocking Michael Muhney Return As Adam?

 — Devon Akin (@DevonAkin85) May 10, 2017

 Braeden told Radar Online, “I was prompted to get into ‘fisticuffs’ with him because he wanted me off the show, if you want to know the truth.”
-Victor Newman is key to The Young and The Restless yet Braeden claims Michael Muhney waged an “open campaign” to get the soap veteran kicked off the show and said the end result was a “shouting match” that involved a physical confrontation.
+Victor Newman is key to The Young and The Restless yet Braeden claims Michael Muhney waged an “open campaign” to get the soap veteran kicked off the show and said the result was a “shouting match” that involved a physical confrontation.

 Rumor: Eric Braeden Is Blocking Muhney’s Return